 Considered to be amongst the most beautiful cities in the world, Cape Town, with its crystal blue waters resting under the shadow of the magnificent Table Mountain, has the city wrapped around its base.
 Cape Town, like many cities in South Africa, houses some of the richest as well as some of the poorest communities of Cape Town.
 The project works in a number of townships where there is a melting pot of people of different cultural backgrounds who are facing issues such as high unemployment, HIV/AIDS and crippling poverty.

-The spacious and comfortable volunteer house, by contrast, is situated in Observatory, the city’s most bohemian suburb located 10 minute drive from the centre of Cape Town.
-It has lots of bars where live music is played.
-Spend weekends visiting the Cape Peninsular where penguins dive around bathers at the beach, an amazing experience.
+The spacious and comfortable volunteer house, by contrast, is situated in Muizenberg, a lively and vibrant area, filled with bars and restaurants.
+Spend weekends in Cape Peninsular where penguins dive around bathers at the beach, an amazing experience.
 For the more adventurous, take at trip to meet the infamous Great White Shark, go abseiling or paragliding.
 For those preferring to stay on dry land, take one of the trips to the wine regions, visit Robben Island or visit an art gallery.

 Details & Costs